Autumn Gum Moth

 Attacks seem to worse in plantation environments with reduced tree species variety.
 Research has been conducted on control :

-These Caterpillars have been found regularly every June on a particular Mottlecah tree in a Melbourne suburb.
+These caterpillars have been found regularly every June for several years on a particular Mottlecah tree in a Melbourne suburb.
 The tree appears to be none the worse for these attacks.

 Further reading :